Probate Real Estate Attorneys in Houston, TX

 The probate process can last anywhere from six months to one or two years.
 Sometimes longer.
 You can save your family time, extra heartache, and money by putting your assets, including your real estate investments and properties, into a trust.

-A trust is a private exchange and platform in which a trustee can preserve, manage and distribute assets according to the decedent’s wishes when a person is living and/or becomes incapacitated or upon death.
+A trust is a private exchange and platform in which a trustee can preserve, manage, and distribute assets according to the decedent’s wishes when a person is living and/or becomes incapacitated or upon death.
 It does not require the probate process.

 Alternatively, owning a property with a surviving person in joint ownership will ensure your property is passed on to this person.